Last updated: May 10, 2021

-A strong safety program prevents employee injuries and illness, keeps you in compliance with WorksafeBC, reduces costs associated with workplace injury and illness, and ensures the employer's due diligence.
+A strong safety program prevents employee injuries and illnesses, keeps you in compliance with WorksafeBC, reduces costs associated with workplace injury and illness, and ensures the employer's due diligence.

 Contribute to a safe workplace by following safe work procedures.
 Immediately report unsafe conditions or incidents and be prepared to respond appropriately in the event of a workplace injury or emergency.

 A Joint Occupational Health and Safety Committee (JOHSC) is an advisory group made up of employers and employees working together to improve occupational health and safety in their workplace.

 Prepare for potential emergencies and make sure your first aid program is up to date.
 Learn more about:

 Assess your work situation and discuss with your supervisor whether or not a working alone check-in procedure is necessary.